citp/privacy-policy-historical/h/ho/hou/householdbank.com.md

 **Notice for Nevada Residents**
 Pursuant to Nevada law, we are providing this notice, which applies to accounts with Nevada mailing addresses, to inform you that you may elect to be placed on our internal "do not call" list.
 To be placed on the list, you may call us toll free at 1-888-803-0279.
 You may also contact the Bureau of Consumer Protection, Office of the Nevada Attorney General, 555 E. Washington Avenue, Suite 3900, Las Vegas, Nevada 89101.

+**Notice for Vermont Residents**
+HSBC does not share your information with Affiliates, other than information relating to your account transactions and our experiences with you, except as permitted or required by applicable law.
 * "Affiliates" are companies that are related to us by common ownership or corporate control.
-Our Affiliates includes companies such as HFC®, Beneficial®, Household Insurance Group Holding Company, and HSBC companies such as HSBC Mortgage Corporation (USA), HSBC Credit Centers Inc., HSBC Auto Finance Inc., and Solstice Capital Group.
+Our Affiliates include companies such as HFC®, Beneficial®, Household Insurance Group Holding Company, and HSBC companies such as HSBC Mortgage Corporation (USA), HSBC Credit Centers Inc., HSBC Auto Finance Inc., and Solstice Capital Group.

-Top of Your Choices to Limit Sharing | Top of Your Choices to Limit Marketing
-Back to Top

 **HOUSEHOLD INSURANCE GROUP HOLDING COMPANY**
 Privacy Statement for Customers with Insurance**

-This paragraph applies only to customers with insurance products provided by Household Insurance Group Holding Company ("HIG").
+This paragraph applies only to customers with insurance products provided by Household Insurance Group Holding Company (“HIG”).
 HIG respects and protects your privacy.
 To administer the insurance requested by you or provided in connection with your account, HIG collects demographic information (like your name and address) and information related to insurance coverage (like information related to your account with HSBC or information related to your health).
 This information comes either directly from you, for instance from your application, or it may come from HSBC, such as information about your account, or it may come from a credit report or medical information bureau report.
 HIG takes great care to protect the privacy of this information.
 For example, the only employees or companies that can access such information are those who need it to provide services in connection with your insurance.
 Moreover, HIG maintains physical, electronic and procedural safeguards to protect against unauthorized use or disclosure of that information.
 HIG does not disclose information about you to their respective affiliates or to third parties, except as permitted by law.

+You have a right to see personal information collected about you and the right to correct any information, which may be wrong, by writing to us at the following address: Insurance Customer Service Operations, 90 Christiana Rd., New Castle, DE 19720.

 ** Household Insurance Group Holding Company (also under the trade name of HSBC Insurance Services or HSBC Insurance) includes Household Insurance Group, Inc., Household Life Insurance Company, HSBC Insurance Company of Delaware (formerly known as Service General Insurance Company), First Central National Life Insurance Company of New York, Household Life Insurance Company of Delaware, BFC Insurance Agency of Nevada, HSBC Insurance Agency (USA) Inc., and such other companies Household Insurance Group Holding Company may subsequently acquire.

-Top of Your Choices to Limit Sharing | Top of Your Choices to Limit Marketing
-Back to Top
+IN00131 (5/10)

 Privacy | Privacy Statement |  Your Choices to Limit Sharing | Your Choices to Limit Marketing | Security Information | Website Terms and Conditions

 We understand that security is a prime concern for our customers, and our website strives to offer a high level of security:

   * All Internet access must be completed using a browser that supports SSL encryption.
 All communications between you and our website are encrypted by a 128 bit secure link to protect the confidentiality of your data.
 State of the art monitoring systems and firewalls are used to prevent unauthorized access to our systems.
   * Users are required to select their own Login ID and Password when they sign up, and can change it at any time.